Eric Bernotas

-Eric Bernotas AKA Dr. Gravity (born August 5, 1971) is an American former skeleton racer who has competed since 2002.
+Eric Bernotas (born August 5, 1971) is an American former skeleton racer who has competed since 2002.
 He won three medals at the FIBT World Championships with two silvers (Men's skeleton: 2007, Mixed team: 2007) and a bronze (Mixed team: 2009).

 Early life and education

 Bernotas is from West Chester, Pennsylvania.
 He was educated at Malvern Preparatory School and West Virginia University, where he was a member of Phi Kappa Psi and graduated in 1994.

 Athletic career

 Bernotas discovered the sport by accident in 2001, after he got lost and ended up at the Lake Placid sledding track whilst driving through the Adirondacks.

 Bernotas competed in two Winter Olympics, earning his best finish of sixth in the men's skeleton event at Turin in 2006.

 His best overall seasonal Skeleton World Cup finish was second in the men's event in 2006-7.
 Bernotas earned a medical waiver to compete in the 2009-10 Skeleton World Cup season following a leg injury suffered during training.
 He took a total of twelve medals in his World Cup career.
 In addition he won four US national titles in skeleton.

 In March 2011 the United States Bobsled and Skeleton Federation announced that Bernotas had retired from the sport after a ten-year career.
 After retiring from competition he became a coach, serving as head coach of the Australian skeleton team from July 2011 to July 2014, when he became the coach of the British World Cup skeleton team.